India will airlift electronics components from China amid coronavirus crisis

 Chinese smartphone makers Oppo and Korea’s Samsung Electronics (005930.KS) did not respond to requests seeking comment on their supply chains.

-(Reporting by Sankalp Phartiyal and Philip George; Additional reporting by Aditi Shah, Aftab Ahmed, Manoj Kumar and Brenda Goh; Editing by Jonathan Weber and Maju Samuel)
+(Reporting by Sankalp Phartiyal and Philip George; additional reporting by Aditi Shah, Aftab Ahmed, Manoj Kumar, and Brenda Goh; editing by Jonathan Weber and Maju Samuel)